Buddhism

 or New Vehicle, incorporates the best of both Theravâda, Sutric Mahâyâna, Zen,

-the Pure Land school, Tantric Vajrayâna, and Bonpo Dzogchen, etc. Clearly this
+the Pure Land school, Tantric Vajrayâna, and Bonpo Dzogchen, etc. It also takes

 movement was initiated by the Tibetan Lamas themselves, publishing cherished